 DecAID takes advantage of the spatially-comprehensive dataset of vegetation structure developed for Oregon and Washington by a team from the Pacific Northwest Research Station and Oregon State University using the statistical imputation method Gradient Nearest Neighbor (GNN) (LEMMA 2015).
 DecAID includes a process ("Distribution Analysis") that allows use of GNN data to evaluate the current frequency distribution of different densities of snags and amounts of cover of down wood within geographic areas such as watersheds selected by users.
-By using inventory plot data from unharvested areas and information on historic disturbance regimes, the process also allows estimation of reference conditions for both snags and down wood (Mellen-McLean 2012).
+By using inventory plot data from unharvested areas and information on historic disturbance regimes, the process also allows estimation of reference conditions for both snags and down wood (Mellen-McLean 2017).

-GNN - Gradient Nearest Neighbor
+Gradient Nearest Neighbor - GNN

 GNN uses spectral data from satellite remote sensing as well as physical environmental data to relate inventory plots to the vast majority of forested portions of Oregon and Washington lacking field measurements (LEMMA 2015).
 The use of remote sensing data, which are collected frequently, permits periodic updating of the GNN dataset to capture current conditions.
 A GNN dataset incorporating remote sensing data from 2012 has recently been released (2015), and incorporated into DecAID and is considered the current condition at the time of this analysis.
 Major disturbances since 2012 were not captured in this DecAID dataset.
 However, the DecAID team has developed an algorithm to exploit RAVG (Rapid Assessment of Vegetation Condition after Wildfire) data for wildfires of at least 1000 acres (USDA- Forest Service 2015) in order to estimate effects on density of snags.
-The predicted proportion of live trees converted to snags immediately after fire varies by fire severity and tree size.
-The analysis area includes a large fire, 36 Pit, which occurred in 2014.
+There have been several fires mapped by RAVG since 2012 on National Forests in northwest Oregon, though none affecting the Upper Sandy River or Salmon River watersheds, the two watersheds in which the Zigzag Integrated project lies.
+Additionally, there are no patches in these watersheds, of at least 1000 acres attributed to other mortality agents (i.e., insects or diseases) during that time period.
 The GNN methodology used for this analysis is the best available science at this time to describe the condition of the snag and downed wood resources by watershed.

-7 https://apps.fs.usda.gov/r6_decaid/views/guide_interpreting_decaid.html
+&lt;sup>4 https://apps.fs.usda.gov/r6\decaid/views/guide\interpreting\decaid.html

-FVS - Forest Vegetation Simulator
+Forest Vegetation Simulator - FVS

 FVS is an individual-tree, distance-independent, growth and yield model (Dixon 2002).
 It has been calibrated for specific geographic areas (variants) of the United States.
 FVS can simulate a wide range of silvicultural treatments for most major forest tree species, forest types, and stand conditions.
-The Forest Vegetation Simulator (FVS) is a family of forest growth simulation models.
+The FVS is a family of forest growth simulation models.
 It is a system of highly integrated analytical tools that is based upon a body of scientific knowledge developed from decades of natural resources research and experience.
 FVS answers questions about how forest vegetation would change in response to natural succession, disturbances, and proposed management actions.
-More information on FVS can be found Online8.
+More information on FVS can be found Online.

-North Clack Integrated Resource Project Area Current Condition
+Zigzag Integrated Resource Project Area Current Condition